 According to this institution, the new 'NAVEGANTE' passes represented 97% of the passes sold in the metropolitan area of Lisbon, corresponding to 60% of these sales to the 'NAVEGANTE Metropolitano' pass, followed by the 'NAVEGANTE Municipal' with 17%, and the '+65' with 14%.

-“As in the previous month, there has been a growing trend in the demand for the 'NAVEGANTE Família' since its entry into force in August 2019, representing more than 3% of the system's sales, covering a total of 7.068 households and 26.728 people ”, highlights the AML statement, also noting that more than 109.700 'NAVIGANTE 12' passes have been loaded since April.
+“As in the previous month, there continues to be a growing trend in the demand for the 'NAVIGANTE Família' since its entry into force in August 2019, already representing more than 3% of the system's sales, covering a total of 7.068 households and 26.728 people, ”highlights the AML statement, also noting that more than 109.700 'NAVIGANT 12' passes have been loaded since April.

-“Regarding the 'Lisboa VIVA' cards (physical support required for loading 'NAVIGANT' passes) produced, compared to the same period in 2018, there was an increase, in November, of 43%, which means that there are new memberships every month, which translate into more and more frequent users of the public passenger transport service ”, underline AML officials.
+“Regarding the 'Lisboa VIVA' cards (physical support required to load the 'NAVIGANT' passes) produced, compared to the same period in 2018, there was an increase, in November, of 43%, which means that there are new memberships every month, which translate into more and more frequent users of the public passenger transport service ”, underline the AML officials.